 When Must a Knife Be Cleaned and Sanitized?
-(November 2024)

 Food safety in the kitchen is essential.
 Cross-contamination can quickly occur if proper hygiene isn’t followed, especially when using knives.
 Knives touch various foods—raw meats, vegetables, and ready-to-eat items.
 If not properly cleaned, these knives can spread bacteria, leading to foodborne illnesses.
 Understanding when and how to clean knives is a key part of kitchen safety.